How DebugAI Reads Your Entire Codebase Before You Hit Debug

 Two reasons: privacy and speed.

 Sending your entire codebase to an API would mean your proprietary code leaving your machine on every debug session.
-It would also be slow and expensive — most projects are 50-500KB of code, and sending all of it would balloon the API cost and add 3-5 seconds of latency.
+It would also be slow and expensive.
+Most projects are 50 to 500KB of code, and sending all of it would balloon the API cost and add 3 to 5 seconds of latency.

 The local index solves this.
-By pre-processing your codebase into semantic vectors, we can retrieve only the 200-500 tokens that are actually relevant to the error — without ever transmitting your full source code.
+By pre-processing your codebase into semantic vectors, DebugAI retrieves only the 200 to 500 tokens actually relevant to the error, without ever transmitting your full source code.

 The Cache Layer